Mayana Zatz: Biography

 Professor Zatz's accomplishments have been recognized and she has received many awards and prizes, including the 2000 L'Oréal-UNESCO Awards for Women in Science and Claudia Magazine's Woman of the Year Award in 2001.

 Born in Israel in 1947, she moved to France with her family and lived there until the age of seven years.
 Her father, Lony Eden (1912-1984) was from Dorohoi, Romania and her mother Ella Kott Eden (b.1914) was from Warsaw.
 In 1939, her parents fled the Wehrmacht’s advance and arrived in Israel where Mayana and her sister were born.
 Mayana arrived in Brazil with her family in 1955.

 Mayana obtained a BA in Biology at University of São Paulo in 1968, a M.Sc. and a D.Sc. in Biological Sciences from University of São Paulo in 1970 and 1974, respectively, her post-doctorate in Medical Genetics at the University of California at Los Angeles (UCLA), in 1977, and her livre-docência from University of São Paulo, in 1987.
 Mayana became interested in the study of muscular dystrophies when she was at college and followed a patient from a family with a high incidence of the condition, and who wanted to start a family.

 In 1969, Dr Zatz started her work in genetic counseling in families which were carriers of neuromuscular diseases, in order to evaluate as well as to inform the risk of having offspring with a similar problem.
 Twelve years later she contacted these same families again, and found that most of the high risk families had avoided having children.
 On the other hand, Mayana was shocked to see the way the sick children born during that period had been abandoned.
-These children, who generally had a normal mental development but whose muscular problems were not treated, neither went to school nor underwent physical therapy.
+These children, who generally had normal mental development but whose muscular problems were not treated, neither went to school nor underwent physical therapy.